-To use the Tornado tool: ☐ Select the Tornado tool from the WildTools palette. ☐ Click on an object in the drawing. ─or─ ☐ Click in white space, pause briefly before moving the mouse. ☐ Drag the mouse and draw a rectangle around multiple objects. ─or─ ☐ Press and hold down the Option key. ☐ Click in white space, pause briefly before moving the mouse. ☐ Drag the mouse and draw a polygon around multiple objects.
+To use the Tornado tool: Select the Tornado tool from the WildTools palette.
+Click on an object in the drawing. - or- 0 Click in white space, pause briefly before moving the mouse.
+Drag the mouse and draw a rectangle around multiple objects. - or- 0 Press and hold down the Option key.
+Click in white space, pause briefly before moving the mouse.
+Drag the mouse and draw a polygon around multiple objects.
+If t he object is on another layer the object will be moved to the

-If the object is on another layer, the object will be moved to the current layer.
-If the object is already on the current layer, the tool will make a soft beep and do nothing to the object.
+If the object is on another layer, the object will be moved to the current layer or the specified layer.
+If the object is already on the current or specified layer, the tool will make a soft beep and do nothing to the object.